The open-source sunbather code: modeling escaping planetary atmospheres and their transit spectra: The sunbather code

 \section{The \texttt{sunbather} code}

 We model an exoplanet atmosphere that is escaping hydrodynamically.
-In this escape regime, thermal expansion of the atmosphere drives a bulk outflow \citep{chassefiere_combined_2007}.
+In this escape regime, gas particles obtain an average internal energy comparable to that needed to escape from the planet \citep{gronoff_atmospheric_2020}.
+Hence, thermal expansion of the atmosphere drives a bulk outflow, requiring that the gas is collisional up until the sonic point \citep{owen_atmospheric_2019}.
 The thermal energy required can either be supplied by stellar high-energy radiation (called photoevaporation) or the planet's interior luminosity (called core-powered mass-loss).
-We note that other atmospheric escape regimes exist.
-An example is Jeans escape, where individual particles at the tail of the thermal velocity distribution attain escape velocities in the planet's exosphere \citep[e.g.,][]{hunten_escape_1973}.
-Another example is atmospheric escape driven by a directly impinging stellar wind \citep[e.g.,][]{zendejas_atmospheric_2010}.
-The hydrodynamic regime that we model here is expected to be the dominant escape mechanism for highly irradiated planets.
+Hydrodynamic escape is expected to be the dominant mechanism for highly irradiated planets.

-Following \citet{murray-clay_atmospheric_2009}, the Euler equations describing a steady-sate hydrodynamic outflow in the planetary frame in 1D are as follows.
+Following \citet{murray-clay_atmospheric_2009}, the Euler equations describing a steady-state hydrodynamic outflow in the planetary frame in 1D are as follows.
 Mass continuity can be written as

 where $r$ is the distance to the planet center, $\rho$ the density and $v$ the velocity.
 Momentum conservation implies